manidf/manidf.github.io/README.md

 ## Playground
 ### ReactJs

-Run a simple python HTTP server, and nivaget to the project folder.  ( Make it work - thanks [ettienemarias](ettienemarias) )
+Run a simple python HTTP server, and navigate to the project folder.  ( Make it work - thanks [ettienemarias](ettienemarias) )

 ```
 python -m SimpleHTTPServer 8000
 ```